Four-color deck: Poker

 A four-color deck for poker using the black spades, red hearts, green clubs, and blue diamonds was developed and publicized by Mike Caro.
 It was introduced at his World Poker Finals at Foxwoods Resort Casino in 1992.
 His original design was not a success as the colors were a surprise to players.
 The World Poker Tour uses the same colors as Caro's deck to display the players' cards for increased visibility on small television screens.

 Four-color decks have become a somewhat popular option in online poker software interfaces since often each player may use their preferred design of playing cards without affecting others' experience, and since visibility is not as good on a small screen as in face-to-face play, especially as many online players play multiple tables simultaneously, with shorter time limits in which to make decisions.
-Having each suit represented by a different color can allow players to more easily recognize a flush.
+Having each suit represented by a different color can make it easier for players to recognize a flush.